Daikin iSmile 2026 buying guide: is it right for your home?

 Don't oversize

-A System 5 cooling a flat that needs System 3 will short-cycle.
-The compressor hits the set temperature, shuts off, restarts a few minutes later.
-That start-stop pattern wears the compressor faster than steady running and weakens dehumidification.
+Put a System 5 on a flat that only needs System 3 and it short-cycles: the compressor reaches temperature, cuts out, then restarts minutes later.
+Repeated start-stop ages the compressor faster than steady running and robs the system of dehumidification.

 You end up with a colder, damper room and a compressor that ages prematurely.
 Size for the use you actually have, not the worst-case Sunday-afternoon scenario.